 If you have hepatitis C, you may experience fatigue.
 This is a feeling of extreme tiredness or lack of energy that doesn’t go away with sleep.
 It can be challenging to deal with.

-Research estimates approximately 50 to 70 percent of people with chronic hepatitis C experience fatigue.
+Research estimates approximately of people with chronic hepatitis C experience fatigue.

 Keep reading to learn how treatment, anemia, and depression can trigger hepatitis C-related fatigue.

 It’s not entirely clear why some people with hepatitis C experience fatigue.

 Hepatitis C comes from the hepatitis C virus (HCV).
 Some suggest that when your body is fighting an infection that won’t go away, it triggers fatigue.

 Other suggest that fatigue may be due to liver injury.
 And some experts believe that separate conditions, such as depression, may cause feelings of fatigue in people living with hepatitis C.

 In addition to being a symptom of the disease, fatigue is also a side effect of some medications used to rid the body of HCV.

 Severe fatigue was a common side effect of two drugs that used to treat hepatitis C, interferon and ribavirin.
 You may even have felt like you had cold or flu-like symptoms if you used these drugs.
 Today, this combination of drugs is no longer used to treat hepatitis C.